-After gas chromatographic separation of n-alkanes in a capillary column, the stream of analyzed components was divided in a microchannel divider (Microchannel Devices (MCDs) into two analytical units: one part of the stream was sent to the GC Isolink, where the separated n-alkanes were burned in an oxidizing magnetic mass spectrometric detector Delta V Advantage and recorded there as CO2 with the mass of the corresponding carbon isotope (mz 44, 45 and 46) (Figure 3.2.4).
+After gas chromatographic separation of n-alkanes in a capillary column, the stream of analyzed components was divided in a microchannel divider (Microchannel Devices (MCDs) into two analytical units: one part of the stream was sent to the GC Isolink, where the n-alkanes are first converted into $CO_2$ in the oxidation reactor at 1000°C and then the $CO_2$ gas is analyzed (by ionization in the ion source) in the mass spectrometer Delta V Advantage where m/z 44, m/z 45, and m/z 46 are generated by electron impact ionization (Figure 3.2.4).
 The other part of the stream was sent in parallel to the quadrupole mass spectrometric detector ISQ for the possibility of their identification.

 Figure 3.2.4.
-A chromatogram showing an m/z 44, 45 and 46 trace corresponding to $CO_2$ produced from the combustion of individual n-alkanes
+A chromatogram showing an m/z 44, 45 and 46 trace corresponding to CO2 produced from the combustion of individual n-alkanes

-Collection and processing of isotope analysis data were carried out using the Isodat 3.0 program, analysis and processing of GC-MS data (identification of separated n-alkanes) using the

-Xcalibur 4.0 program for characteristic fragment ions (m/z 57, 71 and 85) and molecular ions of the corresponding n-alkanes.
+Collection and processing of isotope analysis data were carried out using the Isodat 3.0 program, analysis and processing of GC-MS data (identification of separated n-alkanes) using the Xcalibur 4.0 program for characteristic fragment ions (m/z 57, 71 and 85) and molecular ions of the corresponding n-alkanes.

-3.3 Accepted classifications
+3.3 Adopted stratigraphic subdivisions and catagenesis classifications